 What is a Betting Exchange?

 A betting exchange is a platform where users bet directly against each other instead of a bookmaker.
 This unique system allows you to either back a selection (bet on something to happen) or lay a selection (bet on something not to happen).
-Exchanges like Betfair and Smarkets are popular platforms where users can enjoy competitive odds and more flexibility than traditional sportsbooks.
+Exchanges like Betfair, Smarkets and Matchbook are popular platforms where users can enjoy competitive odds and more flexibility than traditional sportsbooks.
+If you’d like to compare the best betting exchange sites, we’ve put together a full breakdown.

 The mechanics of a betting exchange are different from a traditional bookmaker.
 On an exchange, you’ll see two main options: